 -

-When Dionysus was originally planted, we had over 18 acres of Semillon.
-These days we harvest just over an acre of that original 1997 crop in block 20 at the top of the vineyard.
-Semillon is a moving target, showing abundant fresh lemon and lime zest early in the ripening stages, then maturing to fig, honey and peach with a lanolin softness if left lingering on the vine a bit longer.
-We’ve seen it bottled on its own, blended with its Bordeaux soulmate Sauvignon Blanc, or even made into a stellar ice wine if the stars align.
+When Dionysus was originally planted, we had over 18 acres of Sémillon.
+These days we harvest just over an acre of that original 1997 crop in block 20 at the top of the Dionysus vineyard.
+Sémillon is now planted at Bacchus.
+Sémillon is a moving target, showing abundant fresh lemon and lime zest early in the ripening stages, then maturing to fig, honey and peach with a lanolin softness if left lingering on the vine a bit longer.
+We've seen it bottled on its own, blended with its Bordeaux soulmate Sauvignon Blanc, or even made into a stellar ice wine if the stars align.

 -